6 Considerations to Make When Naming a Trust - An Overview

 Essential Advice on Naming a Trust

 If your assets are worth more than $200,000 you should see an estate planning lawyer to see if creating a living trust makes sense to you.
-But, the name of the trust is what we're going to focus on in this article as it's a critical aspect.
+But, the name of the trust is what we’re going to focus on in this article as it’s a critical aspect.
+It is important to avoid names that resemble those of financial institutions to ensure clarity and maintain anonymity for the trust.

-1. Short and Effective
+1. Make the Trust Name Short and Effective

 People often overthink the name and try to create an elaborate title for their living trust in Arizona.
 However, sometimes the best choice is to go for a short name.